 The certified tree inspector program was implemented in 1974 in response to Dutch elm disease and oak wilt.
-Since then, hundreds of communities have participated, and there are more than 800 certified tree inspectors in Minnesota.
-Certified tree inspectors have passed a test in which they demonstrate proficiency in Dutch elm disease and oak wilt management, tree identification, firewood identification, and shade tree management.
-Tree inspectors must attend annual recertification workshops to learn the latest information on tree care, exotic species management, shade tree management, tree selection, insect and disease identification, tree health care and other timely topics.
+Certified tree inspectors have passed an exam in which they demonstrate proficiency in Dutch elm disease and oak wilt management, tree identification, firewood identification, and shade tree management.
+Tree inspectors must attend annual recertification workshops to learn the latest information on tree care, invasive species management, shade tree management, tree selection, insect and disease identification, tree health care, and other timely topics.

 What do certified tree inspectors do?
 Tree inspectors survey community tree populations to identify and manage disease and insect problems.
 They also provide recommendations for tree health and care.
-Tree inspectors monitor for new exotic insect and disease problems such as emerald ash borer, Asian longhorned beetle, and sudden oak death.
+Tree inspectors monitor for new invasive insect and disease problems such as emerald ash borer, Asian longhorned beetle, and bur oak blight.

 How do I become certified?
 To be certified as a new tree inspector, you must pass an examination that measures knowledge in shade tree pest identification and management.
-Exams are given at the end of new inspector training workshops.
+Exams are given at the end of new inspector training workshops or via an online course.
 You must pass the examination with a score of 70 percent or better to become certified.
-The workshop includes basic instruction so that you can:
+The certification course includes basic instruction so that you can:

 - know and understand the biology of Minnesota's most common shade tree pests